 - Why Is Michelle Lyn Michaud On Death Row

-Michelle Lyn Michaud was sentenced to death for the kidnapping, rape and murder of a young woman
+Michelle Lyn Michaud helped her boyfriend kidnap, rape and murder a young woman